kemckinnmsft/HOL3000/Modules/Working/instructions.md

 # AIP Analytics Dashboards
 [:arrow_left: Home](#azure-information-protection)

-In this exercise, we will go back and look at the dashboards and observe how they have changed.
+In this exercise, we will go to the AIP Analytics dashboards and observe them after completing all of the steps in the various exercises.
+These dashboards give actionable data to AIP admins and their management related to how users are classifying and protecting data and where sensitive data is located throughout the environment.
+Depending on which exercises you completed these may look different from the screenshots.

 1. [] On @lab.VirtualMachine(Client01).SelectLink, open the browser that is logged into the Azure Portal.